MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics.md

 ## Define a custom metric

-Definition of the custom metric can be done from the **Process Context** window available from the **Project hub**, using the process context menu.
-Another option is to use the context menu in the Customize panel directly in the Process Map view - see **Applying to Process Map** section below.
+Definition of the custom metric can be done from the **Process Context** window available from the [Process hub](process-hub.md), using the process context menu.
+Another option is to use the context menu in the Customize panel directly in the [Process Map](process-map.md) view.
+To learn more, go to the [Apply a custom metric to a process map](#apply-a-custom-metric-to-a-process-map) section in this article.

-To access the window, please select (**...**) icon to the process name and select the item **Process Context** and tab **Custom Metrics**.
+To access the window, select (**...**) to the process name and select the item **Process Context** and tab **Custom Metrics**.
 The window shows the list of custom metrics and their properties defined in the context of this process.
-If there is no metric defined yet, you are encouraged to create one by selecting **Create New Custom Metric**.
+If there's no metric defined yet, you're encouraged to create one by selecting **Create New Custom Metric**.

 :::image type="content" alt-text="Screenshot of the Custom metrics screen." source="media/image-28.png":::